marionettejs/backbone.marionette/CONTRIBUTING.md

 commits or other changes that are not related to the pull request, we will ask you to re-do your pull request.

-### Branch from "minor" or "major," not "master"
+### Branch from "next" not "master"

 README and unit test updates can be opened against Master.

-Code changes should go against the "minor" or "major" branches.
-If your change is backwards compatible then it should be "minor," otherwise go with "major."
-If you're unsure, go with "minor" and we will update it if we need to.
+Code changes should go against the "next" branch.

 ### Submit Specs With Your Pull Request